GSoC 2026 Intro - Rishabh Singh | Error messages with configuration context

 What interests you most about our project?

-→ My contribution will matter to the community because its not just a random feature it will be improving the developer experience by a lot, so it’s an impactful project both for precice community and my own portfolio.
+→ The fact that my contribution will matter to the community because its not just a random feature it will be improving the developer experience by a lot, so it’s an impactful project both for precice community and my own portfolio.

 Will you have any other commitments (e.g., work or study) while working on the project?